This City legend provides a strong link between a legal degree and legal practice with “the best possible training" according to trainees.

 See ya laters

 Links runs a training contract split between London and the Middle East, in which trainees do two seats in London and two seats in another office.

 How to get a Linklaters training contract

-If recruiters like the look of your application form, you'll be invited to complete an online Watson Glaser critical thinking test.
-You'll be doing yourself a favour by having a stab at the practice test, which can be found on Linklaters' grad recruitment website.
+Alongside the online assessment, applicants will be invited to complete an online Watson Glaser critical thinking test.
+You'll be doing yourself a favour by having a stab at a practice test, which can be found online.

 Assessments and interviews

 Successful applicants – for training contracts and vac scheme places alike – attend one of many assessment days held each year.
 The day involves a case study and two interviews.
 The case study is a hypothetical example of work a trainee might face.
 Candidates will have time to read and review the material and are then asked to write about some of the issues they spotted.

 The first interview takes place with trainee recruitment, who will be looking for examples from interviewees which demonstrate you have the qualities in their 'mindset framework' such as leadership and excellence.
 Recruiters say “you can use examples from part time jobs, your hobbies and interests, or your studies – it’s up to you."